North Andover, Massachusetts: Economy

+Amazon

+On April 8, 2024, Amazon opened an automated warehouse in North Andover, employing over 1,500 people.

 Entertainment

-Residents of North Andover can purchase a discounted summer pass to Steven's Pond where they can go swimming for the day.
+Residents of North Andover can purchase a summer pass to Steven's Pond to swim.
 Nearby Weir Hill offers trails for hiking, walking, biking, and views of the surrounding area and beyond.

 Many events are held at the old town center, including the sheep shearing festival in late spring and various summer activities for children and adults.
 The North Andover Youth Center is also located in the old town center and offers a variety of activities to the town's youth.
-These services are offered to kids in grades 6 through 12 and yearly passes can be purchased to have full access to their facilities.
+These services are offered to kids in grades 6 through 12, and yearly passes can be purchased to gain full access to the facilities.

 Harold Parker State Forest offers 25 mi of trails, a campground, and a freshwater swimming beach.
 Other activities include horseback riding, camping, fishing, hunting, mountain biking, and hiking.
 In September there is also an annual fishing tournament.

-Boxford State Forest is also located in town, and is home to the Sharpner's Pond Anti-Ballistic Missile Site.
+Boxford State Forest is also located in town and is home to the Sharpner's Pond Anti-Ballistic Missile Site.

 The Col. John Osgood House, a historic house, is also in North Andover.

 2018 gas leaks and explosions

 On September 13, 2018, several gas lines suffered leakage due to high pressure in the tubes of Columbia Gas of Massachusetts, a subsidiary of NiSource.
-As a result, several fires and explosions occurred, homes were evacuated.
+As a result, several fires and explosions occurred, and homes were evacuated.